kaBeech/tensort/README.md

 #### Preface

-In Beyond Efficiency, Ackley augmented Mergesort and Quicksort with what he called "cheap hacks" in order to give them a boost in robustness to get them to compare with Bubblesort.
+In Beyond Efficiency, Ackley augmented Mergesort and Quicksort with what he called "cheap hacks" in order to give them a boost in robustness in an attempt to get them to compare with Bubblesort.
 This amounted to adding a quorum system to the unpredictable comparison operator and choosing the most-agreed-upon answer.

-I agree that adding a quorum for the unpredictable comparison operator is a bit of a cheap hack, or at least a post-hoc solution to a known problem.
+I agree that adding a quorum for the unpredictable comparison operator is at least a post-hoc solution to a known problem.
 Instead of retrying a specific component again because we know it to be unpredictable, let's build redundancy into the system at the (sub-)algorithmic level.
 A simple way to do this is by asking different components the same question and see if they agree.

-Robustsort is my attempt to make the most robust sorting algorithm possible utilizing some solution-checking on the (sub-)algorithmic level while still:
+Robustsort is my attempt to make the most robust sorting algorithm possible, utilizing some solution-checking on the (sub-)algorithmic level while still:

   - Keeping to O(n log n) average time efficiency

-  - Never re-running a sub-algorithm that is expected to act deterministicly on the same arguments looking for a non-deterministic result (i.e. expect that if a components gives a wrong answer, running it again the same way won't somehow yield a right answer)
+  - Never re-running a sub-algorithm that is expected to act deterministicly on the same arguments looking for a non-deterministic result (i.e. expect that if a component gives a wrong answer, running it again the same way won't somehow yield a right answer)

-  - Using a minimal number of different sub-algorithms (i.e. doesn't just use every sorting algorithm I can think of and compare all their results)
+  - Using a minimal number of different sub-algorithms (i.e. don't just use every sorting algorithm that comes to mind and compare all their results)

 With those ground rules in place, let's get to Robustsort!

 #### Overview

 Once we have Tensort in our toolbox, the road to Robustsort is not long.

-Robustsort is a potentially recursive version of Tensort, but first we'll look at the basic variant: a 3-bit Tensort with a custom SubAlgorithm that compares other sub-algorithms.
+Robustsort is a potentially recursive version of Tensort, but first we'll look at the basic variant: a 3-Bit Tensort with a custom SubAlgorithm that compares other sub-algorithms.
 For convenience, we will call this custom SubAlgorithm Supersort.
-We use a 3-bit Tensort here because there's something magical that happens around the number 3.
+We use a 3-Bit Tensort here because there's something magical that happens around the number 3.

 Robust sorting algorithms tend to be slow.
 Bubblesort, for example, having an